 - 1 1/2 cups self-rising flour sifted (or substitute 1 1/2 cups all-purpose flour, 2 1/4 teaspoons baking powder, and 1/2 to 3/4 teaspoon salt)

 - 9 ounces zucchini topped, tailed, and coarsely grated (about 2 medium or 2 cups)

 For the lemon frosting

 - 1 cup confectioners’ sugar

-- 2 to 3 tablespoons freshly squeezed lemon juice, plus 1 teaspoon finely grated lemon zest (from 1 lemon)
+- 2 to 3 tablespoons fresh lemon juice plus 1 teaspoon finely grated lemon zest (from 1 lemon)

-- 2. Place the poppyseeds and grated lemon zest in a small bowl.
+- Place the poppyseeds and lemon zest in a small bowl.
 Heat the milk until hot but not boiling and stir it into the poppyseed mixture.
-Let it cool while you make the batter.
+Let it cool while you stir together the rest of the batter.

-- 3. Beat the butter and brown sugar together until very light and fluffy.
-Beat in the egg yolks, one at a time, followed by the vanilla extract, flour, and ground almonds.
+- Beat in the egg yolks, 1 at a time, followed by the vanilla extract, flour, and ground almonds.
 Gently fold in the zucchini, followed by the poppyseed mixture.

-- 4. In a separate bowl, whisk the egg whites with the cream of tartar until stiff.
+- In a separate bowl using clean beaters or a whisk, beat the egg whites with the cream of tartar until stiff.
 Gently fold the beaten egg whites into the cake mixture.
 Scrape the mixture into the prepared pan and level the surface.